Look-No-Hands-Simulator/.github/profile/README.md

 ### IMU
 Uses calculations from Unity.
 ### ZED camera
-Takes pixels from render textures of camera texutres, reorganises them into BGRA format.
+Takes pixels from render textures of camera textures, reorganises them into BGRA format.
 ### Wheelspeeds
 Calculations using the Wheelcolliders.
 ## State machine